adobe-type-tools/drawBotProofing/README.md

 ### `textProof.py`

-Creates example paragraphs corresponding to a given character set.
+Create example paragraphs corresponding to a given character set.

-Default mode is creating single-page PDF with a random subset of the requested charset, alternatively a full charset can be consumed systematically, to show as many characters as possible.
+Default mode is creating single-page PDF with a random subset of the requested charset.
+Optionally, a full charset can be consumed systematically, to show as many characters as possible.
+The alternative mode is using a text file as input, to achieve more predictable (and comparable) output.
+In text-mode, the output still is limited to a single page (no matter how long the text file may be).

 Known bug:
-line spacing may become inconsistent if a character set beyond the font’s character support is requested (this is a macOS limitation caused by the vertical metrics in a given fallback font).
+Line spacing may become inconsistent if a character set beyond the font’s character support is requested (this is a macOS limitation caused by the vertical metrics in a given fallback font).

+Input:
+* choice of text file or charset name
+* single font file, or folder containing fonts
-Input: folder containing fonts, or single font file.
-Optionally, secondary font(s) can be specified (for mixing Roman and Italic, for example).
+* optional secondary font(s) (for mixing Roman/Italic, for example)

 ![textProof.py](_images/textProof_1.png)